-Payable semi-annually on April 1 and October 1 of each year, commencing April 1, 2019.
+Payable semi-annually on (i) with respect to the Series 2019A Bonds, April 1 and October 1 of each year, commencing October 1, 2019, and (ii) with respect to the Series 2019B Bonds, March 1 and September 1 of each year, commencing September 1, 2019.
 Payment of the installments of interest will be made to the registered owners of the Bonds as shown on the bond register at the close of business on the 15th day of the calendar month immediately preceding the interest payment date.

-Form of Bonds; Denominations; Book-Entry System The Bonds will be issued as fully registered book-entry bonds in denominations of \$5,000 or any integral multiple of that amount.
+Form of Bonds; Denominations; Book-Entry System

+The Bonds will be issued as fully registered book-entry bonds in denominations of \$5,000 or any integral multiple of that amount.
 The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), and will be held under DTC's global book-entry system.
 See APPENDIX C-GLOBAL BOOK-ENTRY SYSTEM.